Stev190/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a scrpt that changes the group to horlberton
+Create a script that changes a group owner